oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

    Unzip the ZDM software under /tmp directory.

-   Notedown the path of unzipped folder , it will be "/tmp/zdm21.3" for ZDM 21.3.
+   Notedown the path of unzipped folder , it will be "/tmp/zdm21.x" for ZDM 21.x , Please note this is a generic placeholder name, please use the latest version available.

 9. Install ZDM software.

    Change directory to ZDM unzipped location using below command.

-   cd /tmp/zdm21.3
+   cd /tmp/zdm21.x

    Execute the below command to install ZDM software.
    ```console